UBB-bibliometrics/search-strategies/pandemics.md

 Everything that mentions the covid-19 or the covid-19 pandemic in any context or discipline, from Norwegian institutions.
 Should find results both in English and Norwegian, and of diverse publication types (articles, books, chapters, reports, dissertations; but not media outputs or datasets).

+Certain concepts connected to the pandemic were tested but taken out when they proved too noisy for this particular use case (unless combined with other pandemic terms).
+Note that research on these topics is not excluded, but will not be found unless also referencing some of the other search terms (e.g. covid-19 or the pandemic).
+These included:
+- Epidemics
+- Working from home
+- Personal protective equipment

 Timespan: Publication date = 2020-01-01 to 2024 as much as possible

 ## Other strings used/copied